Sea Bass Basics

 Locating a likely sea bass hot spot is usually easy.
 In my local waters—Buzzards Bay—I look for a large section of fairly flat, hard bottom in 20’ to 40’ of water, although it is possible to find the fish in even shallower spots.
 I prefer to drift rather than anchor, because drifting lets me cover more bottom to find a concentration of fish.
 I try to pick a calm day with moderate current.
 The slower the drift, the easier it is to keep the fishing line as vertical as possible and the jig close to the bottom.
 The latter is critical, because sea bass won’t usually leave the bottom to chase a jig (although I have caught them on topwater lures aimed at false albacore!).

 If you don’t score on your first drift, move to a new spot.
 This is where the track feature on a chartplotter comes in handy, because it lets you cover the bottom systematically.
-If you don’t score after a few drifts, pick up and try shallower or deeper patches until you find the fish.
+If you don’t score after a few drifts, pick up and try shallower or deeper areas until you find the fish.
 In sea bass fishing, as in many types of fishing, it pays to fish and move.

 It should be noted that anchoring also works, especially if you find a concentration of fish.
 In this case you’ll need to drop anchor well upwind or upcurrent of the hot spot and drift back over the fish.
 If you don’t hook up in the first 5 minutes, reset the anchor or let out or take up anchor line.